 2001 - The Scott Kivel and Lia Lund House, 18400 State Route 1, Marshall CA. Sold to Kelli Dunaj.
 Sold in 2019 to Edna Raine Coker.

-2002 - aka SoMa House and Guest House, aka Howard Street House, 464 Tehama Street and 967 Howard Street, San Francisco CA. 4500 sf.
+2002 - The SoMa House and Guest House, aka Howard Street House, 464 Tehama Street and 967 Howard Street, San Francisco CA. 4500 sf.
 The main house faces Tehama Street with the guest house across the courtyard on an adjacent lot.
 Built by Ryan Associates.
-Featured as an Architectural Record House 2002.
+Featured in Architectural Record Houses of 2002.
 Sold to Clive and Cynthia Bode.
 Sold in 2010 to Troy Martin Cox and Adeo Alday.

 2003 - The Oliver Ranch Studio, aka Visiting Artists House, 22205 River Road, Geyersville CA. Designed with David Rabinowitch.
 A guest house for visiting artists to Steve and Nancy Oliver's 100-acre property, which has become an outdoor museum of contemporary works.
 The guest house/studio comprises a pair of residential units framed by two concrete walls that were poured in place and feature carvings by Rabinowitch.
-Named a 2003 Architectural Record House.
+Featured in Architectural Record Houses of 2003.
 Awarded by the AIASF in 2005.
 In 2008, the Wall Street Journal described the house as "one of the five most influential and inspiring houses of the past decade."

 2004 - The Thomas W. and Gayle S. Rimerman House, aka Napa House, 3882 Silverado Trail, Calistoga CA. Located on 60 wooded acres in Napa Valley.
 House is an asymmetrical "H" with a foyer connecting the wings.